 Scotland reference group members

-Rachel O’Neill is a lecturer at the University of Edinburgh where she is programme director for the Inclusive Education MSc and teaches and organises the deaf education pathway.
+Rachel O’Neill is a lecturer at the University of Edinburgh, where she is Programme Director for the Inclusive Education MSc and teaches and organises the deaf education pathway.
 She worked in Greater Manchester as a teacher with deaf children and college students for 25 years, before moving to Edinburgh in 2006.
 Her research interests include the achievement of deaf pupils in large data sets, bilingual approaches, and teaching literacy more effectively to deaf learners.

 Fiona Smith is Coordinator of Ayrshire Hearing Impairment Service and Chair of BATOD Scotland.

-Headteacher, Hamilton School for the Deaf
+Former Headteacher, Hamilton School for the Deaf

 Policy and Campaigns, National Deaf Children's Society

 Getting It Right From The Start: Improving early years support for deaf children

 We know that with the right support from the very start, deaf children can achieve as much as their hearing peers.
 Support in the early years is vital for deaf children and their families to help them overcome the barriers they face at this critical time.